zio/zio-http/docs/website/docs/v1.x/dsl/middleware.md

                     .timeout(2.seconds)
                     .retryN(5)
 ```
-Imagine repeating this for all our end points.
+Imagine repeating this for all our end points!!!

 So there are two problems with this approach
 * We are dangerously coupling our business logic with a lower level concern (like applying timeouts)
 * Also, we will have to do it for every single route in the system.
 For 100 routes we will need to repeat 100 timeouts!!!

-This can lead to a lot of boilerplate clogging our neatly written endpoints affecting readability.
+This can lead to a lot of boilerplate clogging our neatly written endpoints affecting readability, thereby leading to maintenance cost.

 This is where middleware comes to the rescue.
 Using middlewares we can compose out-of-the-box middlewares (or our custom middlewares) to address the above-mentioned concerns using ++ and @@ operators as shown below.

-#### Cleaned up code using middleware to address cross-cutting concerns like auth, req/resp logging, etc.
+#### Cleaned up code using middleware to address cross-cutting concerns like auth, request/response logging, etc.
 ```scala
 // compose basic auth, request/response logging, timeouts middlewares val composedMiddlewares = Middleware.basicAuth("user","pw") ++